adrelanos/Privacy-and-Security-Focused-Browser/README.md

     update-torbrowser

-## Starting Tor Browser
+## Starting SecBrowser

 Any newly created AppVM based on the above TemplateVM will inherit the Tor Browser package that was downloaded.
 To disable Tor users need only run Tor Browser with the `--clearnet` switch.

 **Note:** Disabling Tor means traffic will not be routed through the Tor network.
 Similar to other browsers, your IP address will be visible to the recipients of any communications.
 This configuration is not anonymous.

-To start Tor Browser without Tor, in dom0 terminal, run.
+To start SecBrowser, in dom0 terminal, run.

     qvm-run <appvm_name> "torbrowser --clearnet"

-Tor Browser will have a red background with a message stating _"Something Went Wrong!"
+SecBrowser will have a red background with a message stating _"Something Went Wrong!"
 Tor is not working in this browser._ Which is what you want when using the `--clearnet` switch.

-## Normalizing Tor Browser behaviour (Security vs. Usability trade-off)
+## Normalizing SecBrowser behaviour (Security vs. Usability trade-off)

-While Tor Browser has numerous security enhancements they can come at a cost of decreased usability.
+While SecBrowser has numerous security enhancements they can come at a cost of decreased usability.
 Since it is also highly configurable, security settings and behavior can be customized according to the requirements of the user.

-Note: If users edit the TemplateVM to modify Tor Browser behavior, all AppVMs created thereafter will inherit those changes.
-However, AppVMs created prior to the aforementioned edits will not benefit from any changes to the Tor Browser configuration file in the TemplateVM.
+Note: If users edit the TemplateVM to modify SecBrowser behavior, all AppVMs created thereafter will inherit those changes.
+However, AppVMs created prior to the aforementioned edits will not benefit from any changes to the SecBrowser configuration file in the TemplateVM.

-**Security Slider**: Tor Browser has a “Security Slider” in the shield menu that allows you to [increase security](https://tb-manual.torproject.org/security-settings/) by disabling certain web features that can be used to attack your security.
+**Security Slider**: SecBrowser has a “Security Slider” in the shield menu that allows you to [increase security](https://tb-manual.torproject.org/security-settings/) by disabling certain web features that can be used to attack your security.
 By default, the Security Slider is set to "Standard" which is the lowest security level.
-Increasing Tor Browser's security level will prevent some web pages from functioning properly, so you should weigh your security needs against the degree of usability you require.
+Increasing SecBrowser's security level will prevent some web pages from functioning properly, so you should weigh your security needs against the degree of usability you require.

-**Private Browsing Mode**: In the default configuration Tor Browser has private browsing mode enabled.
-This setting prevents browsing and download history as well as cookies from remaining persistent across Tor Browser restarts.
+**Private Browsing Mode**: In the default configuration SecBrowser has private browsing mode enabled.
+This setting prevents browsing and download history as well as cookies from remaining persistent across SecBrowser restarts.
 However, `tb-updater` includes a custom `user_pref` that disables private browsing mode when the `--clearnet` switch is used.

-  When private browsing mode is disabled Tor Browser's built-in "long-term linkability" protections are deactivated.
+  When private browsing mode is disabled SecBrowser's built-in "long-term linkability" protections are deactivated.
 The user loses protection which aims to prevent for example, "activities from an earlier browser session from being linkable to a later session".
 If security is paramount users can enable private browsing mode by commenting out the corresponding user preference.

    In the AppVM, open the `user.js` configuration file in an editor.